This Web site gets its URL from my amateur radio call sign, KJ6ZWR.

 Charlie on 10 at 9 (San Jose), 9:00 p.m., 28.35 MHz (USB)

 Wednesday Night Roundtable, 28.412 MHz, 8 p.m.
 PDT/PST

 Red Cross net, Bay Net 2m repeater, 8 p.m.
 Wednesdays

 Santa Clara County ARA 10M Net, 8:00 p.m., 28.385 MHz USB

 First Thursdays, 7 p.m.: San Mateo CERT net (simplex)

 Santa Clara Valley Section, ARRL nets

-Trivia: my first FCC license, in 1976, was a Third-class Radiotelephone Operator’s license with broadcast endorsement (this license was eliminated c.1980 under deregulation), license number P3-1-48926.
+Trivia: My first FCC license, in 1976, was a Third-class Radiotelephone Operator’s license with broadcast endorsement, license no. P3-1-48926.
+The test focused on FCC regulations of the commercial FM band, and this license class was eliminated (with good reason) c.
+1980 under deregulation.